WondersLabCorporation/yii2-text-area-tokens/README.md

-Text Area Tokens - Yii2 extension
+Fork of Text Area Tokens - Yii2 extension
 =====

 This is drop-in replacement for textarea form element.
 It provides tokens below form element.
 Text is automatically inserted